atifazam/vocalizer/README.md

 3. That's it!

 The `data-source` attribute has two parameter options:
-- `auto` : The audio will automatically be generated.
-Note: If this doesn't work, it might mean your name doesn't exist in the database.
-Go [here](https://www.nameshouts.com/) to double-check.
+- `auto` : The audio will automatically be generated. *Note: If this doesn't work, it might mean your name doesn't exist in the database.
+Go [here](https://www.nameshouts.com/) and search the name to double-check.
+If it isn't there you'll have to use your own audio file.*
 - `path/to/file` : Manually set the path to your own audio file.
 For example: `<span class="vocalizer" data-source="audio/name.mp3">`.

 Preset audio recordings are provided by the [Nameshouts API](https://www.nameshouts.com/).